 This approach is consistent with the transportation plans of both Fairfax and Prince William counties, which include the extension of Metrorail within the I-66 right of way.

-For more information on Metro's current high-priority operations and maintenance program, see their SafeTrack plan.
+For more information on Metrorail's current high-priority operations and maintenance program, see their SafeTrack plan.

-For more information on Metro's plans to improve service by 2025, see their Momentum report.
+For more information on Metrorail's plans to improve service by 2025, see their Momentum report.

 Virginia Railway Express (VRE) is currently working on a planning and project development study for the Gainesville-Haymarket Extension.